safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 **Key Features:**

 - [**Blockchain indexing**](#blockchain-indexing): Executed transactions, configuration changes, ERC-20/721 transfers, and onchain confirmations are automatically indexed from the blockchain.
-- [**Offchain transaction signatures**](#offchain-transaction-signatures): Transactions can be sent to the service, enabling offchain signature collection.
+- [**Offchain transaction signatures**](#offchain-transaction-signatures): Transactions are sent to the service, enabling offchain signature collection.
 This feature helps inform owners about pending transactions awaiting confirmation for execution.
 - [**Offchain messages**](#offchain-messages): The service can collect offchain signatures to confirm messages following [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
 - [**Transactions decode**](#transactions-decode): The service keeps getting source and ABIs from contracts that interact with Safe to decode these interactions.